Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs: Introduction

+\begin{enumerate} \itemsep{0.3em} \item \textbf{Dependent distribution on a large graph.} To ensure fair comparisons, we utilize the exact same model setup as \cite{Breyer2000From}, with the only difference being a more general graph structure.
+We study the Gibbs measure on a large graph, where each vertex corresponds to a real-valued random variable.
+The graph may be finite or infinite.
+It's worth noting that for finite systems, Gibbs measure, Gibbs distribution, or Boltzmann distribution are used interchangeably, whereas one can only use the terminology Gibbs measure for infinite systems.
+Our graph structure is endowed with a generalized additive property, as depicted in Figure \ref{fig:additive_illustration}.
+By defining additivity in terms of the graph distance, we introduce flexibility, as demonstrated in the right figure of Figure \ref{fig:additive_illustration}, which illustrates the lattice-distortion used in \cite{hou2015lattice} on induced magnetic transition from low-temperature antiferromagnetism to high-temperature ferrimagnetism.

-\item \textbf{Definitions on converging Hilbert spaces.} In this paper, we introduce the Mosco convergence of Dirichlet forms on converging Hilbert spaces to MCMC optimal scaling. \cite{zanella2017dirichlet} extended the $n$-dimensional Makov chains $X^n$ to infinite-dimensional and then they worked on Mosco convergence of Dirichlet form on the same infinite-dimensional Hilbert space $\mathcal{H}$.
-With an i.i.d. product-formed target distribution, under the product topology, there are no issues in that.
-However, it is not appropriate for a general target distribution.
-Exactly because the target distribution $\pi$ may not be finite in the infinite system, the Gibbs measure was defined in terms of the conditional probabilities ($\pi_n$) that it induces on finite systems.
-Hence, we work on a sequence of Hilbert spaces $\{\mathcal{H}_n\}_{n\in \mathbb{N}}$ with $\mathcal{H}_n= L^2(\mathbb{R}^{V_n};\pi_n)$ converging to another Hilbert space $\mathcal{H}= L^2(\mathbb{R}^V;\pi)$ in the sense of Definition \ref{def:Hiblertspaces_cvg}, where $\{V_n\}_{n\in \mathbb{N}}$ as an exhausting sequence of subsets of the vertex set $V$.
-We identify the Dirichlet form sequence $\{\mathcal{E}^n\}_{n\in \mathbb{N}}$ on $\mathcal{H}_n$ that is associated with the $n$-dimensional Markov chain and the limiting Dirichlet form $\mathcal{E}$ on $\mathcal{H}$.
-According to the definition of Mosco convergence on changing Hilbert spaces (Definition $2.11$, \citep{kuwae2003convergence}), which is an improved version of the original definition of Mosco convergence on fixed Hilbert space (Definition $2.1.1$, \cite{mosco1992composite}), we prove Mosco convergence of $\{\mathcal{E}^n\}_{n\in \mathbb{N}}$ to $\mathcal{E}$.
+\item \textbf{Definitions on converging Hilbert spaces.} In contrast to the Mosco convergence of Dirichlet forms on the same space introduced in \cite{zanella2017dirichlet}, we introduce the Mosco convergence of Dirichlet forms on changing Hilbert spaces.
+Specifically, we work on a sequence of Hilbert spaces $\{\mathcal{H}_n\}_{n\in \mathbb{N}}$ with $\mathcal{H}_n= L^2(\mathbb{R}^{V_n};\pi_n)$ converging to another Hilbert space $\mathcal{H}= L^2(\mathbb{R}^V;\pi)$ in the sense of Definition \ref{def:Hiblertspaces_cvg}, where $\{V_n\}_{n\in \mathbb{N}}$ is an exhausting sequence of subsets of the vertex set $V$.
+We identify the Dirichlet form $\mathcal{E}^n$ on $\mathcal{H}_n$ that is associated with the $n$-dimensional Markov chain and the limiting Dirichlet form $\mathcal{E}$ on $\mathcal{H}$.
+We use the definition of Mosco convergence on changing Hilbert spaces (Definition $2.11$, \cite{kuwae2003convergence}), which is an improved version of the original definition of Mosco convergence on a fixed Hilbert space (Definition $2.1.1$, \cite{mosco1992composite}).